Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 the Site.

-The Site is owned by JTSL, the disclaimer is for the benefit of JTSL as much as for JTSL's
+The Site is owned by BCML, the disclaimer is for the benefit of BCML as much as for BCML's

 Group Company (ies).